 Cranberry eggnog scones are tender, scrumptious, and spiked with eggnog!
 My go-to scones recipe is made with rich, heavy cream.

-Cranberry Eggnog Scones on a square white plate
+Cranberry Eggnog Scones on a square white plate.

-Knowing my family would look suspiciously at anything I made containing both eggnog and cranberries, I had to bake up these scones for someone outside this house (though I think they’d indulge if I served this Cranberry-Eggnog Cheesecake!).
+Knowing my family would look suspiciously at anything I made containing both eggnog and cranberries, I had to bake up these scones for friends living outside this house (though I think they’d indulge if I served this Cranberry-Eggnog Cheesecake!).
 I meet with a group of knitters every other Friday morning, so they’ve gotten used to being my guinea pigs.

 Cranberry Eggnog Scones in a white ceramic bowl

-They swooned when I shared my raspberry cream scones, so why not substitute dried cranberries for the raspberries and eggnog for the cream?
+My friends swooned when I shared my raspberry cream scones, so why not substitute dried cranberries for the raspberries and eggnog for the cream?
 One word: delectable!
 Just as tender as those made with cream, plus you get just a nuance of the eggnog flavorings.

-• Keep your eggnog and butter cold.
+• PRO-Tip: Keep your eggnog and butter cold.
+This will help make for flaky, tender scones.

 • Do not overwork the dough or your scones will be tough.
 You’ll want little bits of butter throughout, not a perfectly smooth dough.